How can I get urgent help for my mental health?

 I need help for someone else

-You might know someone who is 18 or over, lives in England and is experiencing a mental health crisis.
-They might need urgent help and support.
+You might know someone who’s 18 or older, lives in England, and is having a really tough time with their mental health.

 You can read our advice and information on Getting help for someone in a mental health crisis.